dgovil/PythonForMayaSamples/README.md

 * [Zetcode PyQt4](http://zetcode.com/gui/pyqt4/) and [Zetcode PyQt5](http://zetcode.com/gui/pyqt5/)

  A quick introduction to using PyQt4 and PyQt5.
 If you're using PySide, just replace the library name.
- This is where I learned to use PyQt4 from when I was teaching myself Python, and it's the first place I point people to when they want to learn.
+ This is where I learned to use PyQt4 from when I was learning Python, and it's the first place I point people to when they want to learn.

 * [CodeHeadWords](https://codeheadwords.com/)

-  This is a blog run by John Hood who is a coworker of mine who's taught me a ton.
+  This is a blog run by John Hood who is a co-worker of mine who's taught me a more information about python.